morph-labs/morphcloud-examples-public/sandbox/README.md

 * **JupyterLab Environment Management:** Simplifies the lifecycle of JupyterLab instances on Morph Cloud, handling creation, startup, and shutdown.
 * **Jupyter Notebook Operations:** Provides methods for creating, modifying, and executing notebooks and individual cells.
 * **Direct Code Execution:** Supports executing Python code directly in the kernel without creating notebook cells.
+* **Data Visualization:** Captures and returns plot outputs from matplotlib and other visualization libraries.
 * **File Operations:** Offers comprehensive file management with upload, download, and manipulation capabilities.
 * **Service Management:** Manages additional services like Streamlit for dashboard creation.
 * **Snapshotting:** Allows you to create snapshots of environments, enabling you to save and restore configured sandbox states.